 If you’re looking at SEO organic visibility charts, you may not notice that something wrong has happened.
 It’s a little tricky.
 The most popular pages (as Homepage and product listings) will still rank high.
 No magic here.

-However, in such a case, 75% of product pages may either rank low or be no-indexed.
+However, 75% of product pages may either rank low or be no-indexed in such a case.
 This will cause a drop in sales, but you may not spot it looking solely at visibility charts.

 An important note: it should be stressed that Google may still access orphan pages via sitemaps (but usually Google will not rank these pages high).